semgrep/semgrep-docs/docs/managing-findings.md

 1. `rule ID`: The rule's ID within the Semgrep ecosystem.
 1. `file path`: The filesystem path where the finding occurred.
 1. `syntactic context`: The lines of code corresponding to the finding.
 1. `index`: An index into identical findings within a file.
-This is used to disambiguate findings.
+This is used to disambiguate findings if the same `syntactic context` occurs multiple times in the same file.

 ## Semgrep App